 Before volunteering in our kitchen please view our induction video, recorded by Movida’s Frank Camorra.

-In December 2013 FareShare asked its volunteers for feedback about their experiences working for the organisation, as part of its yearly Volunteer Survey.
-Below are just some of thoughts and reflections, submitted by volunteers as part of that survey.
+In 2016 FareShare asked our volunteers for feedback about their experiences working for us as part of an anonymous Volunteer Survey.
+Below are just some of the thoughts and reflections, submitted by our volunteers as part of that survey.

 “I love the sense of community – all working towards a common goal.
 I hate waste in any part of life and FareShare is such a positive way of turning waste into good to help others.”

 “It has opened my eyes to the extremities of food waste in this country and introduced me to a great many inspiring people.”

 “I’m constantly amazed how dedicating just a few hours of my time (together with all the other volunteers) can contribute immensely to the fight against hunger and food waste.”

 “It means I am part of something bigger where I make a small but significant difference.”